puppetlabs/puppetlabs-ibm_installation_manager/README.md

 ##### source_dir

-Absolute path to the directory to deploy the installer to and run out of.
+Absolute path to the directory to deploy the installer to and/or run out of.
+Basically, where is the `installc` binary?
 Defaults to `/opt/IBM/tmp`

 ##### base_dir